-- 1. The issued share capital of the Company as at 31 December 2023 was 400,000,000 Shares. - 2.
+- 1. The issued share capital of the Company as at 31 December 2024 was 400,000,000 Shares. - 2.
 The letter "L" denotes the person's long position in the Shares. - 3.
 Apax Investment is beneficially owned as to 72.94% by Ms. Wong Han Yu Alice and as to 27.06% by Mr. Wong Chiu Wai.
 Apax Investment is controlled by Ms. Wong Han Yu Alice as Ms. Wong Han Yu Alice is the sole director of Apax Investment and Ms. Wong Han Yu Alice controls 72.94% of the shareholding of Apax Investment.
 Under the SFO, Ms. Wong Han Yu Alice is deemed to be interested in all the Shares registered in the name of Apax Investment. - 4.
 Pursuant to the SFO, Mr. Ma Wai Kwok, the spouse of Ms. Wong Han Yu Alice, is deemed to be interested in all the Shares in which Ms. Wong Han Yu Alice is deemed to be interested in. - 5.
-These Shares are registered in the name of Glorycore Investment, which is wholly-owned by Mr. Wang Chao Hong.
-Under the SFO, Mr. Wang Chao Hong is deemed to be interested in all the Shares registered in the name of Glorycore Investment. - 6.
-Pursuant to the SFO, Ms. Ruan Yuhang (阮宇航), the spouse of Mr. Wang Chao Hong, is deemed to be interested in all the Shares in which Mr. Wang Chao Hong is deemed to be interested in.
+These Shares are registered in the name of Glorycore Investment, which is wholly owned by Mr. Wong Leung Yau.
+Under the SFO, Mr. Wong Leung Yau is deemed to be interested in all the Shares registered in the name of Glorycore Investment.

-Save as disclosed herein, as at 31 December 2023, our Directors are not aware of any persons (other than the Directors or chief executive of the Company) who had any interests or short positions in the Shares or underlying Shares as recorded in the register required to be kept under section 336 of the SFO.
+Save as disclosed herein, as at 31 December 2024, our Directors are not aware of any persons (other than the Directors or chief executive of the Company) who had any interests or short positions in the Shares or underlying Shares as recorded in the register required to be kept under section 336 of the SFO.